 There was a monthly MDT EoL implementation group meeting.
 This was regularly attended by all staff, including the mortuary and chaplaincy staff.
 In addition, the palliative clinical nurse specialists and consultants, who worked for an external health care provider also attended.
-However, beragen 21 5 aff were not invited to this meeting.
+However, bereavement staff were not invited to this meeting.